Skip to main content

 How is skin cancer treated?

-Depending on the type of skin cancer you have, where your skin cancer is located, and your age, Dr. Berger will choose the best treatment option for you.
-Cryotherapy topical chemotherapy and radiation are sometimes used to destroy skin cancer.
-If surgery is necessary, Dr. Berger might recommend Mohs surgery.
-This technique removes skin cancer with the least amount of damage to surrounding tissues.
+Depending on the type of skin cancer you have, where your skin cancer is located, and your age, Dr. Shaw will choose the best treatment option for you.
+Cryotherapy, topical or injected chemotherapy, cautery, surgery (including Mohs surgry) and radiation are sometimes used to destroy skin cancer.

 Please be prepared to pay your co-pay at the time of check in.
 We accept cash, check or credit card.
-We accept most major medical insurances including the following:
+We accept most major medical insurances.

 Aetna